How a Migraine Happens

 of activity by groups of excitable brain cells.
 These trigger chemicals, such as serotonin,

 to narrow blood vessels.
-Serotonin is a chemical necessary for communication between
+Serotonin is a chemical that's needed for nerve cells to

-nerve cells.
-It can cause narrowing of blood vessels throughout the body.
+communicate.
+It can cause narrowing of blood vessels all over the body.

 When serotonin or estrogen levels change, the result for some is a migraine.
 Serotonin

-levels may affect both sexes, while fluctuating estrogen levels affect women only.
+levels may affect both men and women.
+Changing estrogen levels affect women only.

-For women, estrogen levels naturally vary over the life cycle, with increases during
+For women, estrogen levels naturally vary over their lifetime.
+There are increases

-fertile years and decreases afterwards.
-Women of childbearing age also experience
+during the childbearing years and decreases afterwards.
+Women of childbearing age

-monthly changes in estrogen levels.
-Migraines in women are often associated with these
+also have monthly changes in estrogen levels.
+Migraines in women are often linked

-fluctuating hormone levels and may explain why women are more likely to have migraines
+to these fluctuating hormone levels.
+They may explain why women are more likely to

 Some research suggests that when estrogen levels rise and then fall, contractions